raagulmanoharan/Jarwiz/README.md

 - **Expanded state**: Full-width input with send button
 - **Keyboard shortcut**: Press `Space` to expand (when not typing)
 - Positioned at bottom-center

+### YouTube Embedding
+- **Paste YouTube URLs** anywhere on the canvas to create embedded video players
+- **Supported formats**: youtube.com/watch?v=, youtu.be/, youtube.com/embed/
+- **Interactive players**: Videos can be played, paused, and controlled directly on canvas
+- **Movable and resizable**: Video players can be repositioned and resized like any other shape
+- **Auto-detection**: URLs are automatically recognized and converted to embedded players

+### Excel Table Cards
+- **Drag & drop or paste Excel files** (.xlsx, .xls, .xlsm) to create interactive table cards
+- **Simple drag & drop**: No overlays or visual indicators - just drop files directly on canvas
+- **Smart positioning**: Tables appear exactly where you drop the file
+- **Progressive loading**: Tables appear immediately and data loads incrementally for smooth UX
+- **Smart pagination**: Large datasets automatically split into navigable pages
+- **File information**: Shows file name, size, and current page position
+- **Fully interactive**: Sort, scroll, and navigate through data directly on canvas
+- **Responsive design**: Tables adapt to different screen sizes and data volumes
+- **Movable and resizable**: Position and resize table cards anywhere on the canvas

 ### Zoom Controls
 - **Zoom in/out** buttons with percentage display